CHI-CityTech/CHI-StudentResearch/Proposals_Spring_2025/Khan-Shafique-Swarming Autonomous drone AI.md

 ---

-This research will push the boundaries of **autonomous systems**, offering a **framework for ethical control** and **collaborative AI** in drone operations, and testing these capabilities in **dynamic, interactive performance settings**.
+This research will investigate the boundaries of **autonomous systems**, offering a **framework for safe control** and **collaborative AI** in drone operations, and then test these capabilities in **dynamic, interactive performance settings**.
 It also provides an **opportunity to investigate real-world control systems** for drones, a valuable skill for future applications in autonomous and swarm technologies.

-Would you like any further modifications or additional details on specific areas of the project?